bbc/ttml-validator/README.md

 from an invalid input based on the validation failures
 * add an option for validating segments on a continuing basis either by processing an MPD or by being passed a template and a starting number
+* check for attributes supposed to be in no namespace placed in a namespace e.g. with a `tt:` prefix
+* Start synthesising an alternate valid version of the document